jgonza25/Instagram/README.md

 # Instagram
-Code for an instagram clone
+Code for an instagram clone.